openebs/website/docs/main/user-guides/data-migration/migration-using-velero/migration-for-replicated-db/replicateddb-restore.md

   volumeMode: Filesystem
 ```

-## Step 6: Resolve issue where PVC is in a Pending
+## Step 6: Resolve Issue where PVC is Pending

 - Begin by deleting the problematic PVC with the following command: